onqtam/headjack/docs/why/7_REPUTATION.md

 ██████████████████████████████████████████████████████████████████
 # SECTION: Indexes (ESG, CPI, etc)
 ██████████████████████████████████████████████████████████████████

+look at me - meme - we define the indexes and rankings now

 > "Are we being silently poisoned?
 It’s an empirical question.
 Just test food.
 And publish ratings.
 It’s a form of decentralized regulation." - [Balaji Srinivasan](https://twitter.com/balajis/status/1789322947490205862)